2023 Best Value Curriculum & Instruction Master's Degree Schools in Oklahoma

 Best Oklahoma Schools for Affordable Quality for a Master's in Curriculum & Instruction

-The average tuition and fees for an in-state graduate student at NSU are $5,250 a year.
+In-state tuition fees for graduate students at NSU are $5,250 per year.

 The excellent master’s degree programs at Northwestern Oklahoma State University helped the school earn the #2 place on this year’s ranking of the best value curriculum and instruction schools in Oklahoma.
 Located in the town of Alva, NWOSU is a public school with a small student population.

-The average tuition and fees for an in-state graduate student at NWOSU are $5,567 a year.
+In-state tuition fees for graduate students at NWOSU are $5,567 per year.

 Full Curriculum & Instruction at Northwestern Oklahoma State University Report